 Yes, the U.S. Equal Employment Opportunity Commission (EEOC) has issued guidance and updated information concerning the screening of employees for symptoms of COVID-19.
-Because the CDC and state and local health officials have acknowledged community spread of COVID-19, employers can screen employees for symptoms and the COVID-19 virus before they return to work.
+Because the CDC and state and local health officials have acknowledged community spread of COVID-19, employers can screen employees for symptoms and the COVID-19 virus before they return to the workplace.
+Recently updated EEOC guidance clarified that employees found to have COVID-19 or symptoms associated with COVID-19 may be excluded from the workplace.
+In general, however, employers cannot ask for this information from employees who are working remotely.
 This guidance is applicable during the COVID-19 pandemic and may change if current transmission patterns shift, and we expect that the EEOC would update its guidance accordingly at that time.
 Screenings could include:

 Fitness-for-duty exams.
 Employers may require that returning employees obtain fitness-for-duty exams.
 The EEOC has cautioned, however, that an employee’s ability to get a fitness-for-duty exam from a healthcare professional could be limited during the pandemic.
 The EEOC suggests exploring new approaches to such exams, such as relying on local clinics to provide a form, stamp, or e-mail to certify that an individual does not have the virus.

 Symptom questionnaires.
-Employers are allowed to ask employees to complete symptom questionnaires, but must focus questions on the symptoms of COVID-19 that have been identified by the CDC and other state and local public health agencies.
+Employers are allowed to ask employees who are physically working onsite to complete symptom questionnaires, but must focus questions on the symptoms of COVID-19 that have been identified by the CDC and other state and local public health agencies.
+According to the EEOC, employers are not allowed to ask employees who are coming into the workplace medical questions about their family members, either on symptom questionnaires or otherwise.
+However, employers may ask employees if they have been in contact with anyone diagnosed with COVID-19 or who had symptoms associated with the virus.
 Questions that are overly broad or that solicit general medical information related to an employee’s health or a disability could violate the ADA and subject employers to liability.
 See, for example, COVID-19 Sample Employee Questionnaire from Fisher Phillips.

 Yes.
 Whether you are conducting COVID-19 screenings of employees prior to entering the building or throughout the workday, non-exempt employees must be paid for any wait times associated with those screenings, as well as any follow-up examinations based on the screening results.
 If your CAA conducts COVID-19 testing at work, the process should be as efficient and timely as possible.